ebrugulec/business-meeting-phrases/README.md

 - I'm convinced that what you saying.
 - I agree with your proposal and I think it's worth pursuing.

-## How do you say you have to leave the meeting early?
+## How do you say you have to leave the meeting early? :ledger:

 - I'm sorry, must jump to a next meeting
 - I'm sorry, but I have to leave the meeting early.